polterguy/phosphorusfive/plugins/extras/p5.imaging/README.md

 more _"organic"_ content.

 The above image of your truly for instance, is probably much better to display as a JPG image.
-If it had lots of big surfaces, with similar colors though, it would probably be more compact as a PNG image.
+If it had lots of big surfaces, with similar colors though, it would probably be smaller as a PNG image.